AliKHaliliT/12ftio-Browser-Extension/README.md

 1. Download the latest release from [here](https://github.com/AliKHaliliT/12ftio-Browser-Extension/releases) and unzip it.
 2. Open Chrome and go to `chrome://extensions`.
 3. Turn on `Developer mode` on the top right corner.
-4. Click `Load unpacked` and select the folder you just unzipped.
+4. Click `Load unpacked` and select the 12ftIOHelper.
 5. You should see a new extension called `12ftIOHelper` on the extension list.

 Note that steps may vary slightly on edge.